 To avoid such issues, establish policies and frameworks that align with regulatory requirements along with your company’s practices and growth strategies.
 Leverage technology and automation to accommodate a variety of risk information, enable your ORM framework, and ensure efficient operational risk control.

 A solid and proactive ORM program can help your organization minimize, or at least mitigate, operational risk.
 It can also assure business continuity and support your strategic objectives.
-But to achieve all these benefits, you need a world-class and intuitive risk management platform such as Reciprocity ROAR.
+But to achieve all these benefits, you need a world-class and intuitive risk management platform such as ZenGRC.

 It is a single source of truth.
-With Reciprocity ROAR, you can aggregate all records, reports, policies, procedures, and controls to streamline your ORM program.
+With ZenGRC, you can aggregate all records, reports, policies, procedures, and controls to streamline your ORM program.
 Workflow management features offer easy tracking, automated reminders, and audit trails.

-Want to include Reciprocity ROAR in your ORM plans?
+Want to include ZenGRC in your ORM plans?
 Contact the Reciprocity team to schedule a free demo.